 OFFERINGS THAT LIVE UP TO YOUR CONTENT

-Your marketing department — along with your sales team — has the crucial job of setting customer expectations.
+Your marketing department and your sales team have the crucial job of setting customer expectations.
 The importance of appropriate customer expectations shouldn’t be understated.
 Appropriate expectations are the difference between a pleasant surprise and disappointment.

 Products and services have strengths and weaknesses.
-It can be easy to get caught up in best-case scenarios and potential, but to set the right expectations, we need to look at things objectively.
+Getting caught up in best-case scenarios and potential can be easy, but to set the right expectations, we need to look at things objectively.

 It would be nice if all our products and services could move mountains and cure cancer, but most of the time, they don’t.
-That’s why setting unreasonably high expectations plunges you into the realm of bait-and-switch.
+That’s why setting unreasonably high expectations plunge you into bait-and-switch.

 THE BOTTOM LINE

-Overpromising might help get customers in the door, but it’s a bad strategy for keeping them.
+Overpromising might help get customers in the door, but it’s a lousy strategy for keeping them.
 When you bait-and-switch users and customers, you create frustration and disappointment.
-These bad experiences have a way of adding up and coming back to bite you.
+These bad experiences can add up and come back to bite you.

 Let us know what you think: